 Darius brought to bear an awe-inspiring force for his initial strike, assembled from across his vast empire.
-Its 100,000 soldiers sailed across the Aegean Sea in 600 triremes.
-A thousand horses, mounts for the now-famed Persian cavalry units, sailed with the force on special ships.
+Its 100,000 soldiers sailed over the Aegean Sea in 600 ships.
+A thousand horses, mounts for the now-famed Persian cavalry units, accompanied the army in specially outfitted vessels.
 Hippias, still every bit as bent on revenge as his adopted Persian king, also traveled with it.
-Darius himself and his second Greek advisor Demaratus elected to remain in Sardis to prepare the additional invasion and occupation forces that must follow this first one.
+King Darius himself and his second Greek advisor Demaratus elected to remain in Sardis to prepare the additional invasion and occupation forces that must follow this first one.

 Next the Persians came to the island of Delos, home to the most famous temple to Apollo outside of Delphi.
 The peaceful folk who lived and worshiped there surrendered without a fight.
 But just as the main Persian force was about to sail from the island, leaving only a small troop of occupiers behind, a violent earthquake shook the place to its foundations, shattering the temple and causing much destruction and loss of life.
 Delos’s oracle proclaimed it to have been a portent of the evil about to befall Greece: “It shall shake that which was unshakeable before.”